A little balsa glider with a good yield

 wood.
 The front end is a little hemisphere of hot glue.
 The rear end

-out of say 1 mm diameter solder wrapped around the rod.
+made out of say 1 mm diameter solder wrapped around the rod.
 The

 exact weight doesn't matter.
 What matters is that the center of

-gravity be situated 1/4 chord behind the leading edge, that is in this case about
+gravity be situated 1/4 chord behind the leading edge, that is in

-drawn below.
-Best way to get the center of gravity at the right place is to add
+best way to get the center of gravity at the right place is to add

 solder carefully.
-Start wrapping a fair length of solder at
+Start wrapping a fair length of solder at the

 top.)
 Test the center of gravity and remove or add little lengths of